mirzayasirabdullahbaig07/MirzaYasirAbdullahBaig07/README.md

 ## 💫 About Me
 **Professional Version:**

-I am a Computer Science graduate and AI/ML Engineer, passionate about advancing my skills in Machine Learning, Generative AI, MLOps, and Python-based solutions.
+I am a Computer Science graduate and AI/ML Software Engineer, passionate about advancing my skills in Machine Learning, Generative AI, MLOps, and Python-based solutions.

 **More Energetic Version:**